 The following questions were posed to the Doug Report by BikeRadar.com:

 1. When and why did you start the site?

-In 2006 I was a new member of the Swamis Cycling Club in Encinitas, CA. The club used an email service and a web site to communicate among its members.
+In 2006 I was a new member of a cycling club in Encinitas, CA. The club used an email service and a web site to communicate among its members.
 For some reason I felt that not enough cycling news was being shared with my new found riding buddies so I started posting links about race results, safety, training methods, rider news and the like.
 Pretty soon I think I was driving everyone crazy with all of my postings!